danihidalgo001/node-express-api-tutorial/.learn/exercises/06-returning-json/README.md

 [ { "label": "Drink some water", "done": false } ]
 ```

-2. Add a new GET request with the following code (This will include the list of todos we just created):
+2. Add a new `GET /todos` request with the following code (This will include the list of todos we just created):

 ```js
 app.get('/todos', (req, res) => {